 Tender Offer: Should I Sell My Private Company Stock or Hold On?

-Marcel Miu, CFA, CFP®
+- Marcel Miu, CFA, CFP®

-• 7 min read
+- 8 min read

 The Golden Email: A Tender Offer Lands in Your Inbox

-What does this mean for my taxes?
-How many shares should I sell?
-What if I sell and the company’s value skyrockets next year?
 This is not a simple transaction.
-It's a major financial decision that can affect your ability to buy a house, pay off debt, or reach financial independence.
-A rushed decision, made without a plan, often leads to costly and permanent mistakes.
+It is a major financial decision that can impact your ability to buy a house, pay off debt, or work toward financial independence.
+A rushed decision, made without a plan, can lead to irreversible outcomes or unintended tax consequences.

 First Things First: What Exactly Is a Tender Offer?

 Before you decide what to do, you need to understand what is being offered.
 A tender offer is a structured, time-sensitive event where an investor or the company itself offers to buy shares from existing shareholders at a set price.
-It's a formal process for creating liquidity where none existed before.
+It is a formal process for creating liquidity where none existed before.

 A Controlled Liquidity Tender Offer usually happens alongside a new funding round.
 Here, the company controls who can buy and sell.
 They use the event to bring in strategic investors while managing their list of shareholders.